Install Dash Enterprise on a Bare Metal Server - Airgapped

 Obtaining Your Installation Plan

-When we have this information, we’ll send you a tailor-made installation script as well as a link and password to a download portal from which you’ll need to download airgap bundles.
+When we have this information, we’ll send you a tailor-made installation script as well as a link and password to a download portal from which you’ll need to download an airgap bundle.
 Your Installation Plan is tailor-made based on your conversation with Customer Success and contains everything you need to install Dash Enterprise for your organization.

 Your Installation Plan contains: